nicolas-cusan/breakpoint-helper/README.md

 Small helper library to work with layout breakpoints\* in Javascript.

-> \*browser window widths at which styles/functionality changes to adapt for wider/narrower screens

 ## Core functionality

 - Easily check if a breakpoint is active referencing it by name instead of value.